n8fr8/WindFarm/events/2015/WindFarm0-Harvard-2015.md

 - *Organizer:* Nathan Freitas, Berkman Fellow, Founder of the Guardian Project, and Tech Director at Rights Action Lab
 - *Who:* Variety of participants working in non(post?)-Internet communication systems for applications ranging from humanitarian, health, human rights and general happiness

-* Remote participation can be supported by video conference or dial-in, but in person participation is preferred for obvious reasons!
+* Remote participation can be supported on Friday through video conference or dial-in, but in person participation is preferred for obvious reasons!

 The [Chatham House Rule](http://www.chathamhouse.org/about/chatham-house-rule) will be in effect, to encourage more open discussion and honest sharing.
 Remote participants will be connected via private video conference.
 The event will not be live screened, but tweeting, blogging and social media sharing will be allowed.